-To advance to candidacy, students need to complete 48 credits of coursework, pass two qualifying exams, and successfully defend a dissertation prospectus.
-Of the 48 credits of coursework, 30 credits consist of required courses in the Political Science department.
-The remaining 18 credits will consist of electives taken in the Political Science department and in other departments that offer relevant courses.
-Independent-study courses, worked out between individual students and a faculty member, may count as elective credit and may under certain circumstances be undertaken over the summer.
-At least 9 credits of coursework must be completed outside the Political Science department.
-Foreign language courses will count as elective credit only with the approval of the Director of Graduate Studies if they are at the 6000-level and above.
-Any changes will go into effect for the 2020 cohort and do not apply retroactively.
+To advance to candidacy, students need to complete 48 credit hours of coursework, pass two qualifying exams, and successfully defend a dissertation prospectus.
+Of the 48 credit hours of coursework, 27 credits hours consist of 9 required courses in the Political Science department.

+The remaining 21 credits will consist of 7 electives taken in the Political Science department and in other departments that offer relevant courses.
+Students are strongly advised to enroll when the elective courses are offered by the department.
+Independent-study courses, worked out between individual students and a faculty member, may count as elective credit with approval of the Director of Graduate Studies.
+NO MORE THAN ONE OF THE DEPARTMENTAL ELECTIVES MAY BE AT THE 6000 LEVEL No more than 6 credits of coursework (2 courses) may be completed outside the Political Science department.
+NO MORE THAN ONE OF THESE OUTSIDE ELECTIVES MAY BE AT THE 6000 LEVEL.
+Foreign language courses will count as elective credit only with the approval of the DGS if they are at the 6000-level and above.
+Any changes will go into effect for the 2024 cohort and do not apply retroactively.

-The required courses for the PhD in Political Science include:
+The required courses for the PhD in Political Science:

-'''

 POLS7111 Scope & Methods for Political Science

-'''

-POLS7112 Research Methods I
+POLS7112 Quantitative Methods I

-POLS7113 Research Methods II
+POLS7113 Quantitative Methods II